molpopgen/fwdpp/test/README.md

 The summary stats are:

-1. S = number of segregating sites (Watterson 1975)
+1. S = number of segregating sites ([Watterson, 1975](http://www.ncbi.nlm.nih.gov/pubmed/1145509))
 2. "Pi" or "sum of site heterogzygosity" = sum of 2pq over the S sites.
-(Nei, Tajima, others).
+(Nei, [Tajima](http://www.genetics.org/content/105/2/437.abstract), others).
-3. Minimum number of recombination events (Hudson and Kaplan)
+3. Minimum number of recombination events ([Hudson and Kaplan](http://www.genetics.org/content/111/1/147.abstract))
-4. H', a normalized version of Fay and Wu's H.
+4. [Zeng et al.'s H'](http://www.genetics.org/content/174/3/1431.abstract), a normalized version of [Fay and Wu's H](http://www.genetics.org/content/155/3/1405.abstract).

 Two comparisons are made to diploid.
 One is with N=100 and another with N = 1000.